pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 ## Combining objects

 Let's go back to our `computer`.
-We have scored a `box` and we want to combine the contents with our computer.
+We have scored a `box` and want to combine the contents with our computer.

 ```js
 const box = {